whaleygeek/pyenergenie/README.md

 Getting Going
 ====

-1. Plug in your ENER314-RT-VER01 board from energine onto the 26 pin connector of your Raspberry Pi.
+1. Plug in your ENER314-RT-VER01 board from energenie onto the 26 pin connector of your Raspberry Pi.
 At the moment I have only tested this with a Raspberry Pi B, although there is no reason why it should not work with any of the models currently available on the market.
 The underlying GPIO and SPI has been tested in other